Nakakiyo092/usb2canfdv1/CONTRIBUTING.md

 - Compatibility with LAWICEL CAN ASCII protocol is mandatory.
 - Compatibility with the SLCAN protocol, including older versions in this repository, is not required.
-- That said, breaking changes should be reserved for major releases.
+- Nevertheless, breaking changes should be limited to major releases.

 ## Test policy